A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 Once you have met all of the above requirements, you are ready to submit your application papers to the licensing authority.
 In addition to these, you will likely also need to submit business registration information.

-After the Board, Department, or local licensing authority have reviewed your documents, they will issue your license.
-You’ve now become a contractor in the state of Texas, congratulations!
+After the Board, Department, or local licensing authority reviews your documents, they will issue your license.
+You've now become a contractor in the state of Texas, congratulations!

 Texas HVAC and electrical contractor licenses are valid for one year from the date of issuance.
 To renew your license, you may need to pass a number of hours of continuing education.
 You will also need to submit a renewal application and fee.